MrChristianL/MrChristianL/README.md

 <!-- ABOUT THE PROJECT -->
 ## Walter - The Wall Tracking Extraction Rover

+--
+Include a picture of Walter, explain briefly how it works and what you used for each major portion.
+Also clean up some of the unneccessary parts down below, link to Walter's repository, and finally, add email with logo for contact info
+--

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: